hyperion-foundation/blog/posts/welcome.md

 publish_date: 2023-08-08
 ---

-Hello, Hyperion members and visitors!
+Hello, Hyperion Foundation members and visitors!

 Welcome to our blog!
 The first blog website was suspended because we used a CMS (Content Management System) called [Ghost](https://ghost.org).
 Ghost CMS requires several components such as a server to host the website and a database server.